galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 {:  .tip}

-# Simple model: Open source + people + grant resource inputs = Project outputs
+## People + grant resource inputs + open source => project outputs

-- Project code and services depend on the open source community
-- People working together make the project possible
+### People working together make the project possible
 - Self governed collaboration
     - Many independent institutions and investigators
     - No single institution has control
 -  Individuals engage with the project on their own terms
     - Leading and participating in community activities
     - Communities of practice
     - Collaborating investigators with grant resources
     - Contributing training material, documentation, source code
     - Participation and leadership in governance

-- Grant resource inputs help sustain the communities, team, collaborations and services
+### Grant resource inputs help sustain the communities, team, collaborations and services
 - Supports core "corporate" project services
 - Source code maintenance, support and enhancenments,...,GTN
 - Computational resource allocations for free services
     - adding substantial value to the source
     - Free analysis and training services
 - Professional staff
     - outreach, communication, project management.
     - user support, system administration and software engineers.

+### Project code and services depend on the open source community
+- Galaxy depends on thousands of other open source projects

-- Project outputs - things the project delivers for open science and scientists
+### Project outputs - things the project delivers for open science and scientists
 - Source code
 - Online analysis services
 - GTN open access to training material any time and to periodic training intensives.
     - Provides capacity building resources:
         - Introductory Galaxy useage training
         - Specialised training
             - for users doing common analyses in a range of specialties
             - for tool wrapper and software developers
             - for trainers
             - for server system administrators
     - Best practice standards and automation for writing tool wrappers and workflows - IUC
     - Communities of practice specialty toolkits such as in proteomics or ecology.